-- Two-thirds (66%) of young people say their family has the greatest influence on their decisions about what to do after completing their studies
+- Three quarters (74%) of young people say their family has the greatest influence on their decision about what to do after completing their studies (2020 survey)

-- Confidence and aspirations around progression to HE are increased when students are taken out of their ‘comfort zone’
+- Confidence and aspirations surrounding progression to higher education are increased when students are taken out of their ‘comfort zone’

-All data will be stored securely and any reporting will be done so through collated data, meaning that individual students will not be identifiable.
-You have the right to opt out of sharing your data (please contact Greg Brown), or to request for your data to be removed from our system (contact us anytime).
+All data will be stored securely, and any reporting will be done so using aggregated data, meaning that individual students will not be identifiable.
+The partnership does not and will not sell personal data to third party organisations.